Classification of some graded not necessarily associative division algebras I: Standard bases

-Another comment is in order, that will become more evident when we work with concrete algebras: Let $({\cal A};\ G,\rr, \{1,-1\},$ $C)$ be a twisted group algebra over $\rr$.
-If $C$ is the structure constant for $G$ in $\{1,-1\}$ for a given normalized left-- (right--) standard basis choice, where the labels in $G$ are taken in the order associated with the ordered normalized left-- (right--) standard basis, then the opposite or mirror algebra will have a structure constant $C_M$ for $G$ in $\{1,-1\}$ which is the transposed of the array $C$ when using the corresponding normalized right-- (left--) standard basis but with the order of the normalized left-- (right--) standard basis.
-Observe nevertheless, that for nonabelian grading groups the group labels in the basis and in $C_M$ for the opposite algebra are taken $g^{-1}$ instead of $g$, using the group anti--isomorphism $g\mapsto g^{-1}$.
-Notice furthermore, that not every twisted group algebra (even if the grading group is abelian) needs to be $\rr$--algebra isomorphic to its opposite or mirror algebra.
+Let $({\cal A};\ G,\rr, \{1,-1\},$ $C_{\cal A})$ be a twisted group algebra over $\rr$ with $G$ abelian.
+If $C$ is the structure constant for $G$ in $\{1,-1\}$ for a given ordered normalized left-- (right--) standard basis choice, then the opposite algebra ${\cal A}^{opp}$ will have a structure constant $C_{{\cal A}^{opp}}$ for $G$ in $\{1,-1\}$ which is the transposed of the array $C_{\cal A}$ when using the corresponding right-- (left--) standard basis that reverses the order of the factors in the constructed basis for ${\cal A}$.
+Observe that the result holds when $G$ is nonabelian, but besides reversing the order of the factors in the basis we replace every appearance $v_g$ by $v_{g^{-1}}$, and besides transposing the array $C$ we replace $g$ by $g^{-1}$ (using the group anti--isomorphism $g\mapsto g^{-1}$) in its labels to obtain $C_{{\cal A}^{opp}}$.
+Not every twisted group algebra (even if the grading group is abelian) is isomorphic to its opposite algebra.
+That is, ${\cal A}^{opp}\not\simeq {\cal A}$ can happen.